Bo0sted/phasmophobia-stopwatch-timer/README.md

   - Colors
   - Conditional colors
   - Toggle background on/off
-- Your settings are automatically handled in tbe background.
+- Your settings are automatically handled and loaded in the background.
 No need to ever save or load any settings.
 - This program remembers window placements.
 Meaning once you pick a spot for your timer and system clock, the windows will always return to that spot when you launch it the next time.

 ## Why so many customizations??